-ONE will strengthen, streamline and amplify collective fundraising efforts, sustaining the signature programs and instrumental staff that make Orinda schools exceptional.
+ONE (formed from the Parents' Clubs of all six Orinda public schools) will strengthen, streamline and amplify collective fundraising efforts, sustaining the signature programs and instrumental staff that make Orinda schools exceptional.
 It will ensure equity and consistency across schools and build a legacy for future students.
 ONE will support and enhance the educational TK - 12 experience of every student in the Orinda public schools.

 Raise the funds needed to maintain the level of excellence that Orinda families expect

 Provide a forum for all Orinda Parents’ Clubs to unite and share best practices

 Partner with the broader Orinda community to support education in Orinda

 Build an endowment supporting Orinda schools for years to come

 Offer access to better investment opportunities by pooling Parents’ Club reserves